VerilyPete/webserver/README.md

 ### General Questions

 **Q: How much does this cost to run?**
 A: OCI ARM instances are very cost-effective.
-A VM.Standard.A1.Flex with 1 OCPU and 6GB RAM costs approximately $15-20/month.
+A VM.Standard.A1.Flex with 1 OCPU and 6GB RAM is eligible for OCI's always free tier.

 **Q: Can I use this for multiple websites?**
 A: Yes!
 You can deploy multiple instances with different hostnames or use a single instance with multiple containers.